 Acceptance into Pre-kindergarten and Kindergarten is determined on the basis of screening and testing for the student’s developmental maturity and readiness.
 Children applying for Pre-kindergarten must be age four (4) by September 1 of the coming academic year.
 Children applying for Kindergarten must be five (5) by September 1 of the coming academic year.

 Student applications for the coming school year will be processed in a timely manner and notification to parents will take place no later than the end of May for test given in March.
-New students will not be accepted for the current school year after October 15th unless extreme circumstances are present and only when the principal of the school has expressly granted special permission.

 PARENT FINANCIAL OBLIGATION & PARTICIPATION POLICY